cloudfoundry-community/spring-boot-cf-service-broker/README.md

 * BrokerConfig.java: This is required to ensure the `spring-boot-starter-cf-service-broker` jar file is searched for auto wired dependencies.
 You can also explicitly configure the controllers and services if you prefer.

+If you would like to disable service broker api version header verification, you can disable it by excluding the BrokerApiVersionConfig class in the @ComponentScan annotation:

+	@ComponentScan(
+		basePackages = "org.cloudfoundry.community.servicebroker",
+		excludeFilters= {
+			@ComponentScan.Filter(
+				type=FilterType.ASSIGNABLE_TYPE,
+				value=BrokerApiVersionConfig.class
+			)
+		}
+	)

+You can also create your own filter if you would like behavior other than a simple version equality verification.

 * CatalogConfig.java: Configures a `BeanCatalogService`.
 This is optional as you can implement `CatalogService` anyway you want.

 * WebXml.java: Required to generate your web.xml.